TGBA.IO

 FAQ

-How can I tell if an email is passive-aggressive or simply poorly worded?
+How can I tell if an email is passive-aggressive?

-What should I avoid when responding to a passive-aggressive email?
+What should I avoid when replying to a passive-aggressive email?

 Get your own 30‑second analysis